Strike leader detained in Belarus as crackdown continues

 Strikes at Belaruskali and many other leading industrial plants have cast an unprecedented challenge to Lukashenko, who has kept the bulk of the economy in state hands and relied on blue-collar workers as his main support base.

-Belarus Deputy Prime Minister Yuri Nazarov acknowledged Monday that the strikes posed a challenge, but said that all major industrial plants have resumed normal operations.
+Belarus Deputy Prime Minister Yuri Nazarov acknowledged Monday that the strikes posed a problem, but said that all major industrial plants have resumed normal operations.

-Bokun’s detention follows the arrests of strike leaders at two other major industrial plants in Minsk.
+Bokun’s detention follows the arrests of strike leaders at two other major industrial plants in Minsk last week.
 The organizer of a strike at the Grodno Azot, a major producer of nitrogen fertilizers, fled to neighboring Poland to escape detention.

-Seeking to stem the protests, Belarusian prosecutors have opened a criminal probe against the opposition Coordination Council, accusing its members of undermining the country’s security.
+Seeking to stem the protests, Belarusian prosecutors have opened a criminal probe against the opposition Coordination Council created to negotiate a transition of power, accusing its members of undermining the country’s security.
 Last week, Belarusian courts handed 10-day jail sentences to two council members and summoned several others for questioning, including Svetlana Alexievich, who won the 2015 Nobel Prize in literature.

 The U.S. and the European Union have criticized the Aug.
-9 election that extended Lukashenko’s rule as neither free nor fair and urged Belarusian authorities to engage in a dialogue with the opposition.
+9 election that extended Lukashenko’s rule as neither free nor fair and urged Belarusian authorities to engage in a dialogue with the opposition — calls the 66-year-old Belarusian leader has rejected.

+In a bid to win time and to assuage simmering discontent, Lukashenko touted the prospect of a vaguely-described constitutional reform that could see a new presidential election at an unspecified time.
+On Monday, he bluntly dismissed the opposition push for restoring the country’s earlier constitution, which envisaged broad parliamentary powers.

-Following a fierce dispersal of peaceful demonstrators in the days after the vote that left nearly 7,000 people detained, hundreds injured by police rubber bullets, stun grenades and beatings and at least three protesters dead, police stopped interfering with the demonstrations for the next two weeks, but last week again cranked up the pressure on demonstrators and began breaking up rallies.
+Following a fierce clampdown on peaceful demonstrators in the days after the vote that left nearly 7,000 people detained, hundreds injured by police rubber bullets, stun grenades and beatings and at least three protesters dead, police let the demonstrations go unhindered for the next two weeks, but last week again cranked up the pressure on demonstrators and began dispersing rallies.

 The Belarusian government also cracked down hard on the news media, deporting some foreign journalists from the country and revoking the accreditation of many Belarusian journalists.
 Two Moscow-based Associated Press journalists who were covering the recent protests in Belarus were deported to Russia on Saturday.
 In addition, the AP’s Belarusian journalists were told by the government that their press credentials had been revoked.